huggingface/blog/tool_calling.md

 ---
-title: "Function calling with Hugging Face"
+title: "Tool calling with Hugging Face"
-thumbnail: /blog/assets/Function_call/thumbnail.png
+thumbnail: /blog/assets/c
 authors:
 - user: jofthomas
 - user: drbh
 - user: kkondratenko
   guest: true
 ---
-# Function Calling in Hugging Face is here !
+# Tool Calling in Hugging Face is here !

 ## Introduction

-A few weeks ago, we introduced to you the brand new [Messages AP](https://huggingface.co/blog/tgi-messages-api)I that provided OpenAI compatibility with Text Generation Inference (TGI) and Inference Endpoints.
+A few weeks ago, we introduced to you the brand new [Messages API](https://huggingface.co/blog/tgi-messages-api) that provided OpenAI compatibility with Text Generation Inference (TGI) and Inference Endpoints.

 We wrote at the time that “*The Messages API does not currently support function calling” this is a limitation that has now been lifted !*

 Starting with version **1.4.5,** TGI offers an API compatible with the OpenAI Chat Completion API with the addition of the `tools` and the `tools_choice` keys.
-This change as been propagated in the**`huggingface_hub`** version **0.23.0.** Meaning any Huggingface endpoint can now call some tools if using a newer version than those.
+This change as been propagated in the**`huggingface_hub`** version **0.23.0**, meaning any Hugging Face endpoint can now call some tools if using a newer version

 This new feature is available in Inference Endpoints (dedicated and serverless). and we’ll showcase how you can start building your open-source agents right away.

 To get you started quickly, we’ve included detailed code examples of how to:

 - Create an Inference Endpoint
-- Call Function with the InferencClient
+- Call tools with the InferenClient
 - Use OpenAI’s SDK
 - Integration with LangChain and LlamaIndex